mph-/lcapy/doc/expressions.rst

    :width: 12cm

-The points on the plot are geometrically spaced so the specified frequencies must be greater than zero.
-By default, the mirrored plot for negative frquencies is shown.
-This can be disabled with `mirror=False`.
+By default, the points on the plot are geometrically spaced; this can be disabled with `log_frequency=False`.

 The unit circle is shown by default.
 This can be disabled with `unitcircle=False`.

 Phasor plots